Daniel-Carpenter/Coding-Resources/SQL/README.md

 --  Select name and age,
 SELECT name, age

---  from the table 'criminals',
+--  from the table 'dataTable',
-FROM criminals
+FROM dataTable

 --  where age is greater than,
 WHERE age >
      --  select age,
     (SELECT age
-     --  from criminals
+     --  from dataTable
-     FROM criminals
+     FROM dataTable
      --  where the name is 'James Smith'
      WHERE name == 'James Smith')
 ```